finos/SymphonyMediaBridge/doc/api/READMEapi.md

 Returns:

 -   see [Barbell Metrics Response](#Barbell-Metrics-Response);
--   HTTP 404 if the confernce is not found.
+-   HTTP 404 if the conference is not found.

 ### Barbell Metrics Response